18 years have passed since the day the towers fell.

 In 2002, I got married and had three children.
 They were born after this tragedy.
 Anyone under the age of 18 was not born yet, most of the current college-aged adults were too young even to remember.
 Our country has moved on in some ways and in other ways we have not.

 The threats are still real.
 The military is still fighting, and we can’t ever forget those who died on that day.
 Their stories, their families, and the strength that each one of them showed.

 Maybe you were pregnant with your first child when your husband who had been debating enlisting decided that now was the time.

-If you care to share, what were you doing the morning of 9/11/01?
-Do you remember?
+Do you remember 9/11?
+What were you doing the morning of 9/11?